alefianrahman/multiple-json-to-csv/README.md

   "updated_at": "2020-05-21 19:00:00"
 }]
 ```
-The JSON files can also consist more than one records as long as they have the same field name like:
+The JSON files can also consist more than one records as long as they have the same field name.
+For example:
 ```
 [{
   "continent": "Africa",